Sriracha: United States

 In the United States, sriracha is associated with a jalapeño-based sauce produced by Huy Fong Foods, which is sometimes referred to as "rooster sauce" or "cock sauce", from the image of a rooster featured on each bottle.
 Other variations of sriracha have appeared in the U.S. market, including a sriracha that is aged in whiskey barrels.
 The Huy Fong Foods sriracha was first produced in the early 1980s for serving at American phở restaurants.

-Various restaurants in the US, including Wendy's, Applebee's, P.F.
-Chang's, Jack in the Box, McDonald's, Subway, Taco Bell, White Castle, Gordon Biersch, Chick-fil-A, Firehouse Subs, Noodles & Company, Starbucks, and Burger King have incorporated sriracha into their dishes, sometimes mixing it with mayonnaise or into dipping sauces.
-The word "sriracha" is considered a generic term.
+Various restaurants in the US, including Wendy's, Applebee's, P. F. Chang's, Jack in the Box, McDonald's, Subway, Taco Bell, White Castle, Gordon Biersch, Chick-fil-A, Firehouse Subs, Noodles & Company, Starbucks, and Burger King have incorporated sriracha into their dishes, sometimes mixing it with mayonnaise or into dipping sauces.

-In 2022, Huy Fong Foods sriracha sauce temporarily halted production due to a shortage of chili peppers arising from a 2016 business dispute with Underwood Ranches, which claims Huy Fong Foods misled Underwood Ranches to invest in its expansion, and then breached its oral contract to purchase at their originally agreed upon price point.
-This caused the price to increase to $30 a bottle or higher.
-The halt in production lasted for over a year, but Huy Fong has failed to acquire a consistent supply of peppers at its desired quality point since the dispute.
+In 2022, Huy Fong Foods sriracha sauce temporarily halted production due to a shortage of chili peppers arising from a 2016 business dispute with Underwood Ranches, which claims Huy Fong Foods misled Underwood Ranches to invest in expanding, and then breached its oral contract to purchase at their originally agreed upon price point.
+The shortage caused the price of Huy Fong's sauce to increase to $30 a bottle or higher.
+The halt in production lasted for over a year, and Huy Fong has failed to acquire a consistent supply of peppers at its desired quality point since the dispute.